maheshmohite96/Weather-App/README.md

 # Weather-App
-Create weather App Using HTML, CSS and JS
+Create weather App Using HTML, CSS, JS and API